Toryt/contracts/README.md

                 Also, from now on, we will use versioning differently.
 Since npm insists on semantic versioning, the major version number will be the arabic numeral of the roman mark version.
                 We now use `yarn`, but that is optional.
+  * III/3.0.1 : Relax a test to support use of '(<anonymous)' in node 8.4